-State Attorneys fire back; AG cant withhold salaries
+State Attorneys Fire Back; AG Cant Withhold Salaries

 But the Attorney-General ordered the Association to resume work on Friday October 21, or lose their salaries.

-However in an interview with Citi News the National President of the Association, Francisca Tete Mensah defied the AG's orders, threatening a legal suit against her.
+However in an interview with Citi News the National President of the Association, Francisca Tete Mensah defied the AG's orders, threatening a lawsuit against her.

 “We are on strike because the 7 days notice we gave is due.
 We are not moved…In any case the Attorney General does not have the capacity in this case because the Attorney General is the first respondent, she has not done what she has to do and she does not have the capacity because we are exercising our right.